 History and Purpose

-The principal author of the brief history of Lehigh University that follows, Dr. W. Ross Yates, holds the bachelor of arts and master of arts degrees from the University of Oregon, his native state.
+The principal author of the brief history of Lehigh University that follows, Dr. W. Ross Yates, held the bachelor of arts and master of arts degrees from the University of Oregon, his native state.
 He received the doctor of philosophy degree from Yale University and studied in France on a Fulbright Scholarship.
-He joined the Lehigh staff in 1955 and served as dean of the College of Arts and Science from 1963 to 1972.
+He joined the Lehigh staff in 1955 and served as dean of the College of Arts and Sciences from 1963 to 1972.
 Dr. Yates passed away in 2017.

 Asa Packer was one of the industrial pioneers.
-He built the Lehigh Valley Railroad and controlled a coalmining empire in the mountains of eastern Pennsylvania.
-He knew, as did many others, that a strong national economy depended on more than technical skills.
-It needed above all people broadly educated in the liberal arts and sciences — people who could combine practical skills with informed judgments and strong moral self-discipline.
+He built the Lehigh Valley Railroad and controlled a coal mining empire in the mountains of eastern Pennsylvania.
+He knew that a strong national economy depended on more than technical skills.
+It needed, above all, people broadly educated in the liberal arts and sciences — people who could combine practical skills with informed judgments and strong moral self-discipline.
 He kept this in mind when founding and endowing Lehigh University.

 The site that Packer chose for his university was a railroad junction across the Lehigh River from Bethlehem, a community founded in 1741 by Moravian missionaries.
 William Bacon Stevens, Episcopal bishop of the Diocese of Pennsylvania and the first president of the university’s board of trustees, in 1869 described the origin of the university as follows: